VSCodeVim/Vim/README.md

 Almost like vim-airline in VSCode!

-#### statusBarColorControl
+#### `"vim.statusBarColorControl"`
 * Control status bar color based on current mode
 * Type: Boolean (Default: `false`)

-Once this is set, you need to set statusBarColors as well with these exact strings for modenames.
+Once this is set, you need to set `"vim.statusBarColors"` as well with these exact strings for modenames.
 The colors can be adjusted to suit the user.

 ```json
     "vim.statusBarColorControl": true,